 Whilst these may help, personally I think the fundamental problem outlined by Clayton Christensen goes much deeper, into the behaviours and motivation of individuals within the world of finance.
 For much of our history, capital accumulation was not the sole goal of business-people.
 Like everyone else, they lived in communities and societies that made the pursuit of status and respect just as important as cash, and finance was a service to business, not the other way around.
 Economies were largely national, and in times of need, those with money might be expected to help out for the good of the nation.
 These days, pure capitalists (i.e. people who move money around to multiply its value, not those who build businesses and create shared value) are global, mobile and in many ways separate from the people around them – even the states in which they live.
 National economies can no longer regulate capital, and we have seen since 2007 just how untouchable the finance industry has become, despite its role in the banking crisis.
 As Gillian Tett points out in the FT today, the Bank of England estimates that 40% of the benefit from Quantitative Easing has gone to the top 5%, including of course the bankers, whilst the dangerous world of shadow banking that was implicated in the crash has increased by over 13% to $67tn since 2008.
 Every incentive currently operating on the behaviour of financiers acts in favour of speculation, or at best incremental efficiency innovation, and against value-creating empowering innovation.
 How can we change this?

 The technology sector is built on innovation, and so offers us some hope.
-But for as long as the goal of highly successful technology firms such as Facebook and Twitter is to go for IPO – i.e. to become a financially tradeable product – rather than to build sustainable businesses that will be around 100 years from now, perhaps we have to look towards slightly smaller makers and innovators for the kind of empowering innovation that Clay talks about.
-Perhaps we can foster the creation of a healthy tier of digitally-equipped businesses that can fund the innovation needed to become a kind of C21st Mittelständler.
+But for as long as the goal of highly successful technology firms such as Facebook and Twitter is to go for IPO – i.e. to become a financially tradeable product – rather than to build sustainable businesses that will be around 100 years from now, perhaps we have to look towards the smaller makers and innovators for the kind of empowering innovation that Clay talks about.